andorsk/awesome-proof-of-personhood/readme.md

   (UIDAI).
 It provides a 12-digit unique identity number for residents based on fingerprint and iris scans, aiming to streamline access to government services and prevent identity fraud.
-- [Worldcoin](https://worldcoin.org/): Worldcoin’s World ID is a decentralized digital identity verified through biometric iris scans, ensuring uniqueness and privacy.
+- [Worldcoin](https://worldcoin.org/): Worldcoin’s World ID is a decentralized digital identity verified through biometric iris scans.
 This project aims to enable equitable access to digital economies and prevent fraud and Sybil attacks.
 - [Humanode](https://humanode.io/): Humanode combines facial recognition
-  biometrics with blockchain technology to create a proof-of-personhood mechanism that preserves privacy and ensures a unique identity for each participant in a decentralized network.
+  biometrics with blockchain technology to create a proof-of-personhood mechanism.

 ### Proof Of Work Based